-Gadolinium-based contrast agents (GBCAs) increase the risk for NSF among patients with impaired elimination of the drugs.
-Avoid use of GBCAs in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
+Nephrogenic Systemic Fibrosis GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of Gadoterate Meglumine Injection in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.

-- The risk for NSF appears highest among patients with: Chronic, severe kidney disease (GFR less than 30 mL/min/1,73m2), or - Screen patients for acute kidney injury and other conditions that may reduce renal function.
-For patients at risk for chronically reduced renal function (e.g. age more than 60 years, hypertension, diabetes), estimate the glomerular filtration rate (GFR) through laboratory testing (5.1). - For patients at highest risk for NSF, do not exceed the recommended Gadoterate Meglumine Injection dose and allow a sufficient period of time for elimination of the drug from the body prior to any re-administration [see Warnings and
+- The risk for NSF appears highest among patients with: - Chronic, severe kidney disease (GFR < 30 mL/min/1.73m2), or

+- Screen patients for acute kidney injury and other conditions that may reduce renal function.
+For patients at risk for chronically reduced renal function (e.g. age > 60 years, hypertension, diabetes), estimate the glomerular filtration rate (GFR) through laboratory testing (5.1) - For patients at highest risk for NSF, do not exceed the recommended Gadoterate Meglumine Injection dose and allow a sufficient period of time for elimination of the drug from the body prior to any re-administration [see Warnings